GT-McDowell-Lab/PyCAC/docs/chapter5/modify.md

 At each grain boundary, a check is first conducted, within the region set by `depth` along the [grain stack direction](grain_dir.md), on both the real atoms in the atomistic domain or the interpolated atoms in the coarse-grained doain.
 In the figure above, (i) all atoms in the red shaded region (grain I) will be run against those in the left green shaded region (grain II), (ii) all atoms in the right green shaded region (grain II) will be run against those in the blue shaded region (grain III).
 Within a pair, if both are real atoms, the one associated with a smaller [`grain_id`](subdomain.md) is deleted; if one is a real atom and the other is an interpolated atom, the real atom is deleted; if both are interpolated atoms, the user will get an error message because it is impossible to delete a single interpolated atom from an element, which would violate the hyperelastic body assumption of an element.

+#### Fourth syntax (`modify_style` = _add\_atom_)

+The fourth syntax adds additional atoms to the simulation cell built from scratch.
+It cannot add additional elements.
+The information of the atoms to be added is read from [LAMMPS data files](http://lammps.sandia.gov/doc/2001/data_format.html) `lmp_*.dat`, where `*` is the id of the current modify command in `cac.in`.
+For example, if the commands look like this:

+	modify del_sth delete cylinder x 0.
+1. 0.94281 0. -0.33333 y inf inf 0.
+1. 0. z inf inf 0.
+0. 1. t t 3 50.
+50. 1.
+2. 5.
+	modify add_first add_atom 1.
+3. 2.
+	modify create_dis dislocation 1 3 1.
+20. 3.2 60.
+0.36
+	modify add_second add_atom -1.
+4. 2.

+then two files, naming, `lmp_2.dat` and `lmp_4.dat` should be provided.

+`disp_x`, `disp_y`, and `disp_z`, in units of the component of the [lattice periodicity length vector $$\vec{l'}_0$$](../chapter8/lattice-space.md) and with respect to the lower boundaries of the simulation cell along the corresponding direction, are the displacement of the added atoms with respect to their original positions in `lmp_*.dat`.
+If `disp_x`, `disp_y`, and `disp_z` are all zero, the atoms are added as is.

+This `modify_style` can be useful in constructing models containing grain boundaries (GBs).
+For example, the GB region (which may not have energy minimized GB structures) of a bicrystal model may be deleted first, before the energy minimized GB structures presented in [LAMMPS data files](https://materialsdata.nist.gov/handle/11256/358) are added to the model.
+This can be realized by first using a modify command with `modify_style` = _delete_, followed by another modify command with `modify_style` = _add\_atom_.

 ### Related commands

 There cannot be fewer `modify` commands than [`modify_number`](modify_num.md).
 When there are too many `modify` commands in `cac.in`, those appearing later will be ignored.